top of page

 #3 The beach of Tripiti

 A trip to Tripiti is not only worthwhile because of its geographical peculiarity, but also because of its scenic beauty.
 This becomes apparent as soon as you arrive at Tripiti beach.
 A beautiful beach that stretches like a crescent in front of the famous rocky cape.
 The water is crystal clear and shimmers in the most beautiful blue.
 The purest water quality allows you to see meters underwater.
 A perfect opportunity to cool off after the strenuous hike there.
 As the beach is made up of stones and pebbles, you need to be a little careful when entering the water.
 Another natural spectacle is located directly behind the beach: a salt pan.
 To get to Tripiti, the path usually leads directly through the salt plain.
 You will immediately notice that the salt clay on the ground is very greasy, even after many months of drought.
 In winter, as soon as there are heavy downpours, the plain fills up with water.
+Due to the influx of refugees in recent years, the beach has changed dramatically.
+Refugee boats in the sand paint a picture of flight and despair.
+It is a sight that makes you pause and reflect.
+As long as the large numbers of migrants continue to arrive in southern Greece, these boats will remain on Tripiti beach.
+If you would like to know more about the refugee situation on Gavdos and what it means for you as a traveller, you can find out more in this article.

 #4 The Wooden Chair at Cape Tripiti - the landmark of the southernmost point of Europe